stevenmcdonald/IEnvoyProxy/README.md

 # IEnovyProxy

-This is a fork of IPtProxy (https://github.com/tladesignz/IPtProxy) modified to include censorship evadig proxies used by Envoy (https://github.com/greatfire/envoy)
+This is a fork of IPtProxy (https://github.com/tladesignz/IPtProxy) modified to include censorship evading proxies used by Envoy (https://github.com/greatfire/envoy)

 currently this includes: